argonne-lcf/balsam/docs/userguide/tutorial-theta.rst

 one **eigen** job for each of the matrix files.
-The ``input_files`` named argument to ``spawn_child()`` specifies which files will be transferred from parent to child job; it accepts wildcards and in fact defaults to ``*``, so that *all* files are transferred from parent to child working directory.
+The ``input_files`` named argument to ``spawn_child()`` specifies which files will be transferred from parent to child job; it accepts wildcards and in fact defaults to ``*``, so that *all* files are transferred from parent to child working directory unless instructed otherwise.

 .. note::
     When two BalsamJobs run in the same file system, symbolic links are created in the child subdirectory to input_files matched in the